eribul/NH_luxation_infektion/diagnostics/README.md

 ## Outcome

-The outcome variables are simply called `outcome` in each model (hence, adjusted for each model).
-Those are logical/boolean (or 0/1-numeric) indicating whether the patient got PJI within 90 days (2 years) after THA (`TRUE`/1) or not (`FALSE`/0).
-Note that we had previously excluded all patients who died within two years.
-A competing risk model for survival analysis might be better but we were pragmatic in this case.
+The outcome variables is simply called `outcome` .
+This is a logical/boolean (or 0/1-numeric) variable indicating whether the patient got PJI within 90 days after THA (`TRUE`/1) or not (`FALSE`/0).

-We identified PJI within 90 days/2 years as either the primary or secondary reson for reoperation performed within this time frame, as recorded to SHAR, or if a relevant ICD-10/NOMESCO code was recorded during a hospitl visit/admission during this period.
+We identified PJI within 90 days as either the primary or secondary reason for reoperation performed within this time frame, as recorded to SHAR, or if a relevant ICD-10/NOMESCO code was recorded during a hospital visit/admission during this period.

 We used regular expression to identify such codes: